ceshine/ceshine-hugo/content/post/20190924-zero-shot-bert-sent-emb/index.md

 > This reduces the effort for finding the most similar pair from 65 hours with BERT / RoBERTa to about 5 seconds with SBERT, while maintaining the accuracy from BERT.
 [3]

-In short, SBERT adds an average pooling layer on top of the final layer of BERT to create sentence embeddings, and use the embeddings as input to sub-network targeted at the finetuning task.
+In short, SBERT adds an average pooling layer on top of the final layer of BERT to create sentence embeddings, and use the embeddings as input to sub-network targeted at the fine-tuning task.

 It also achieves SOTA on multiple tasks when comparing to other sentence embeddings methods.

-{{< figure src="sbert.png" caption="The finetuning setup (1) and inference setup (2) from [3]" >}}
+{{< figure src="sbert.png" caption="The fine-tuning setup (1) and inference setup (2) from [3]" >}}

-For STS and SentEval tasks, SBERT models were finetuned on the AllNLI dataset (SNLI + Multi-NLI datasets combined[4]).
+For STS and SentEval tasks, SBERT models were fine-tuned on the AllNLI dataset (SNLI + Multi-NLI datasets combined[4]).
 For supervised STS, SBERT achieves slightly worse results than BERT, and the differences in Spearman correlation are within _3_.
 Overall, SBERT produces very good sentence embeddings.

 # Experiment